23 Mar 2018 • BLOG - News

 6. Use social media as a teaser

 Social media is an amazingly effective channel to get people excited.
-Have some big news or exclusive content to share in your upcoming newsletter?
+Have some big news or exclusive content to share in your upcoming, engaging newsletter?
 Reveal a little snippet on social media to build some buzz around it.

 Take advantage of the different formats that are available to you to use.
 For example, you may want to use Twitter and Facebook for photos and gifs, and Instagram Stories to include some live action and speaking into your teaser.
 Talk about what your readers can expect in the upcoming newsletter and why they should sign up.
 Don’t forget to include the call to action!